Eventual-Inc/daft-launcher/README.md

 However, getting started with Daft in a cloud environment is substantially more difficult.
 So much more difficult, in fact, that users end up spending more time setting up their environment than actually playing with our query engine.

-Daft Launcher aims to solve this problem by providing a simple CLI tool to remove all of this unnecessary heavy-lifting.
+Daft CLI aims to solve this problem by providing a simple CLI tool to remove all of this unnecessary heavy-lifting.

 ## Capabilities

-What Daft Launcher is capable of:
+What Daft CLI is capable of:
 1. Spinning up clusters (Provisioned mode only)
 2. Listing all available clusters as well as their statuses (Provisioned mode only)
 3. Submitting jobs to a cluster (Both Provisioned and BYOC modes)